steve21124/hoodie-plugin-social/README.md

 # Hoodie Social Plugin

 This plugin allows Hoodie app integration with popular social network providers.
-Social authentication, authorization, and status updates are currently supported, with many other features planned for the near future.
+Social authentication, authorization, status updates, get contacts, and get followers are currently supported.
 Supported providers currently include Facebook, Twitter, and Google+.

 The development of this plugin is sponsored by Appback.com - the future home of Hoodie Hosting!